jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 AdapTable Angular wrapper - introduced `agGridTheme` property - defaults to `"balham"`

-### React wrapper
+## React wrapper

-With v7 of `AdapTable`, which works with agGrid 23, the React wrapper was updated - here's a quick summary of the changes:
+With v7 of `AdapTable`, which works with agGrid 23, the React wrapper was updated.

+Here is a quick summary of the changes (for full information see the [React Wrapper](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable-react-aggrid/README.md):

  * you now have to render `<AgGridReact>` component yourself - although most ag-grid properties can be passed into the component via props, **you have to make sure you pass the `"gridOptions"` object** as a prop to the `<AgGridReact>` component